Disclaimer: This page is not intended to be an official minute of AFM but is more of an informal summary from an individual's perspective

-Environmental Heritage: Quakers have a tradition of simplicity and a testimony for the stewardship of the Earth.
-When clearing the land for our 1992 new meeting house, horse power (a clydsdale from the Eastern Shore) was used for clearing the land rather than dirty diesel power.
-AFM also has two Electric Vehicle charging outlets as shown below and has contracted for solar panels to meet 95% of our electric needs free from fossil fuel and carbon emissions.
+Environmental Heritage: Quakers have a tradition of peace, simplicity and a testimony for the stewardship of the Earth.
+When clearing the land for our 1992 new meeting house, horse power (a Clydsdale and his birthright Quaker owner from the Eastern Shore) was used for some initial clearing of the land rather than dirty diesel power.
+It was the scariest thing to me to see a water heater come flying up out of the ravine hitched to a Clydsdale running away at full speed!

 The Annapolis Friends Meeting is located in a natural area in the Luce Creek Watershed off of the Severn River.
-Their are no roads through the watershed, but there are 13 or so churches and other youth oriented areas surrounding the central natural area.
-As shown above, there are already nature trails between AFM and the Unitarians.
-We have put together another web page showing the adjacent trails and ideas for the watershed.
-Another page shows a possible overall future plan for the natural area if we were to purchase the adjacent lot on Lawrence Avenue.
+Their are no roads through the watershed, but there are about a dozen or so churches and other youth oriented areas surrounding the central natural area.
+As noted above, we have an initiative to connect our nature trails (shown below) to other Faith and Youth groups in the area.

 Return to Annapolis Friends Meeting